- August 7, 2008

 "Sherlock Holmes: Nemesis" is a detective game set in 19th century London, where you play as the famous detective attempting to catch the notorious French burglar, Arsène Lupin.
 The game offers real-time 3D exploration and interaction with over 40 characters to further your investigation.
 Visit iconic London landmarks and even meet the Queen of England as you solve challenging cases.

-- Some puzzles are overly complex or illogical, leading to frustration and reliance on walkthroughs.
+- Some puzzles are overly complex or illogical, leading to frustration and reliance on walkthroughs to progress.

 “The story is interesting, taking players to old London, where different characters are encountered.”